 Once COVID-19 seems to be in the rearview mirror, healthcare service organizations will need to offer realistic, relevant assistance to their patients and communities.
 This crisis can buckle and break us, or it can be the catalyst in which a phoenix of ideas rises from the ashes to build a stronger "after."

-Today marks the 40th anniversary of the Great American Smokeout.
+Today marks the 41st Anniversary of the Great American Smokeout.
 How are we doing?
 The good: Cigarette use is down.
 The bad: The consumption of nicotine in other forms is rising.
 And that's not good for wound care patients.

 Whether the needs are physical, emotional or financial, literally everything we do and every decision we make affects patient care.
 Nick Jagodzinski, WCA's Atlantic Regional Clinical Coordinator, talks about the rule that guides our company.